cuyl/egg-swagger-validate/README.md

 }
 ```

-But, in `egg-swagger-validate`, the response is:
+But, when using `egg-swagger-validate`, the response is:

 ```json
 {